VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 and [histogram](https://docs.victoriametrics.com/keyConcepts.html#histogram) types from top-level `vmagent` instances to the same second-level `vmagent` instance, so they are aggregated properly.

+If `-remoteWrite.shardByURL` command-line flag is set, then all the metric labels are used for even sharding among remote storage systems specified in `-remoteWrite.url`.
+Sometimes it may be needed to use only a particular set of labels for sharding.
+For example, it may be needed to route all the metrics with the same `instance` label to the same `-remoteWrite.url`.
+In this case you can specify comma-separated list of these labels in the `-remoteWrite.shardByURLLabels` command-line flag.
+For example, `-remoteWrite.shardByURLLabels=instance,__name__` would shard metrics with the same name and `instance` label to the same `-remoteWrite.url`.

 See also [how to scrape big number of targets](#scraping-big-number-of-targets).

 ### Relabeling and filtering